wang6609/Reinforcement-Learning/Udacity DRL Project/Continuous Control/README.md

 *Step 2: Download the Unity Environment*

 For this project, we can use the environment Udacity build.
-Put the **Reacher.app.zip** (can be found in this folder and this is for Mac) in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Put the **Reacher.app.zip** (can be found in this folder and this is for Mac) in the p2_continuous_control/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

+## How to use my code
+Please put my code into the p2_continuous_control/ folder and then open the Jupyternote book **Report**.
+First, run the code under **Start the Environment**.
+Then, you can either use the saved weights and see the performance directly (run the code under **Use the trained agent**) or train a new agent from random initialization (run the code under **Train an agent by DDPG**).
+Also, you can see the performance of an agent with random behavior (run the code under **Take Random Actions in the Envirionment**).

+You can play with the hyperparameters in the **Agent_NN.py** and change the structures of the neural network in the **NN_model.py**.